-The 2010 Option Plan contains the following limitations: (a) the aggregate number of Common Shares issuable to any one Service Provider under the 2010 Option Plan and all other security based compensation arrangements of the Corporate Group shall not exceed 5% of the issued and outstanding Common Shares; (b) the aggregate number of Common Shares issuable to insiders (as such term is referred to in the policies of the TSX) under the 2010 Option Plan and all other security based compensation arrangements of the Corporate Group shall not exceed 10% of the issued and outstanding Common Shares; (c) during any one-year period, the aggregate number of Common Shares issued to insiders under the 2010 Option Plan and all other security based compensation arrangements of the Corporate Group shall not exceed 10% of the issued and outstanding Common Shares; and (d) the aggregate number of Common Shares issuable on the exercise of New Options outstanding at any time held by directors of the Corporation who are not officers or employees of the Corporation is limited to 1% of the issued and outstanding Common Shares.
-The restrictions referred to in (b) through (d) above are referred to as the "2010 Option Plan Insider and Independent Director Participation Restrictions".
+The 2010 Option Plan contains the following limitations: (a) the aggregate number of Common Shares issuable to any one Service Provider under the 2010 Option Plan and all other security based compensation arrangements of the Corporate Group shall not exceed 5% of the issued and outstanding Common Shares; (b) the aggregate number of Common Shares issuable to insiders (as such term is referred to in the policies of the TSX) under the 2010 Option Plan and all other security based compensation arrangements of the Corporate Group shall not exceed 10% of the issued and outstanding Common Shares; (c) during any one-year period, the aggregate number of Common Shares issued to insiders under the 2010 Option Plan and all other security based compensation arrangements of the Corporate Group shall not exceed 10% of the issued and outstanding Corporate Group shall not exceed 10% of the issued and outstanding at any time held by directors of the Corporation who are not officers or employees of the Corporation is limited to 1% of the issued and outstanding Common Shares.
+The restrictions referred to in (b) through (d) above are referred to as the "2010 Option Plan Insider and Independent Director Participation Restrictions."